 Niobrara, Fort Hays, and Codell

 Morning Gun Exploration is seeking development partners for a permitted project in the DJ Basin.
-We presently have an 11,000 net acre operated position in Weld County, Colorado.
-The company has 48 operated ready-to-drill horizontal permits and the potential for hundreds of additional permits.
-The development project has highway and county road access, a crude oil terminal within three miles of the permits, gas pipeline crossing the acreage, oil and water infrastructure being built out within miles of the acreage, and nearby drilling being done by prominent basin operators with top tier economics.
+We presently have an 3,000 net acre operated position in Weld County, Colorado.
+The company has 24 operated ready-to-drill horizontal permits and the potential for hundreds of additional permits.
+The development project has highway and county road access, a crude oil terminal within three miles of the permits, dedicated gas pipeline crossing the acreage, oil and water infrastructure being built out within miles of the acreage, and nearby drilling being done by prominent basin operators with top tier economics.
 The project is located in rural Weld County, far away from suburban areas and associated political risks.
 The project is defined by high resistivity in multiple formations.
 Nearby horizontal drilling has proven Niobrara members, Fort Hays and Codell sands oil productive.
-If you are interested in learning more, give us a call.